What is malware?

 26 April 2017

-Malware is an umbrella term, which refers to a type of malicious software that has been specifically designed to disrupt, damage or gain access to a computer system, without knowledge of the owner.
+Malware is an umbrella term, which refers to a type of malicious software designed specifically to disrupt, damage or gain access to a computer system, without knowledge of the owner.
 It can be used to compromise computer functions, steal data, bypass access controls and cause other types of harm.

 A piece of software is usually described as malware based on the intent of the creator, and it can take the form of executable code, scripts, active content and other software.